miligeraucb/miligeraucb.github.io/_posts/2023-01-01-hatespeech.md

 - There is a need for hate speech detection techniques in languages other than English.
 - Compared the applicability of various transformer based language models on two linguistically different languages (as opposed to maximizing a single metric like an F1 score).
-- Focused the investigation on Hindi, which is close in both cultural expression and linguistic relation to English, and Korean, which has more subtle hate expression and nolinguistic relation to Western languages.
+- Focused the investigation on Hindi, which is close in both cultural expression and linguistic relation to English, and Korean, which has more subtle hate expression and no linguistic relation to Western languages.

 ## Hypothesis and Data